GuglielmoRanieri010/Home-Router-Security-Lab/README.md

 ## Important Note
 This was done safely on my own home network in a test environment.
 No other networks were affected.

-## What I Learned
-- How to find security vulnerabilities
-- Why router updates are important
-- How to protect home networks
-- Basic scripting for security testing